jianfjin/kommatipara/README.md

 4. check the exported data in `client_data` folder in the project folder

 5. the logs are created in etl_demo.log in the project folder

+6. the loaded data can be queried in the jupyter notebook `query_tables.ipynb`